 In a city like Athens which is quite known for its free spirit, casual manners, and grungy flair there are many upscale restaurants and impressively decorated bars, but very few fancy bars that serve serious cocktails.
 In the arena of mixology, Greeks are late bloomers, yet over the past decade, Greek mixologists are receiving awards for inventing new flavors and reinventing the art of bartending.
 Mixologists that are a true luxury for you to experience usually operate in small, obscure places in not-so-fancy neighborhoods in downtown Athens.
 On dark cobblestones or crowded narrow streets, you will find some grungy-chic spots offering rock & roll, retro, or bohemian ambiance as well as serving inventive cocktails.
 Some specialty bars unfold magical stories about signature cocktail evolution.
 Most of the bars – and this is more or less quite ‘Greek’ – no matter how dedicated they are to cocktail-making – also serve nice food to make alcohol feel tons more innocent than when ending up unaccompanied in your stomach.
 The other side of the coin rests with a few very elegant classic bars – usually great hotel bars – such as Alexander’s Bar at the Grande Bretagne Hotel, which offers, for example, connoisseur choices of the famous extra rare single malt Macallan series of 1937, 1940, 1946, 1952, 1969, 1973, the complete range of Hennesey cognacs, its signature mixed drink (the Mandarin Napoleon Select), and more from top-notch in-house mixologists.
 These bars are super classy and not at all grungy but, on average, are not recommended for “late drinks”, meaning not for after midnight.
 Athenians were also late in the process of enforcing smoke-free legislation, and after a long transitional period, most of the bars have complied, still with exceptions because many customers are reluctant to do so.

-It comes 14th in the list of World’s 50 Best Bars as one of the two Athenian bars holding a spot among many located in New York, London, Singapore, and other important cities.
+It comes 20th in the list of the World’s 50 Best Bars as one of the two Athenian bars holding a spot among many located in New York, London, Singapore, and other important cities.
 Specializing in rum-based cocktails, and mixing spirits up with its locally-produced organic herbs or globally-retrieved spices, this bar tracks down through its scholarly detailed menu the evolution of cocktails from the 19th century to the future!
-Additionally to the ‘Rum Society’ drinks, you will find the avant-garde cocktails based on other spirits.
+Additionally to the ‘Rum Society’ drinks, you will find avant-garde cocktails based on other spirits.
 The space has a playful retro vibe dominated by a carousel model near the entrance.
 The neighborhood is equally grungy and quite close to The Clumsies and Syntagma Square.
-The Baba au Rum team also runs the bar at 2021’s most talked-about new Delta restaurant on the 5th floor of the Stavros Niarchos Foundation Cultural Center.
+The Baba au Rum team is also behind the bar at the 2-Michelin-star Delta restaurant on the 5th floor of the Stavros Niarchos Foundation Cultural Center.

 Downtown as well, on a pedestrian street, you will find this Italian-inspired bar-restaurant with a cocktail menu based on various vermouth types and brands.
 Its multi-awarded mixologists serve new and retouched signature cocktails as well as Negroni trilogies and other specials.
 And when you get hungry, dive into their rich Italian pasta and pizzas based on recipes from Napoli.
 The old-school décor alludes to a botanical garden that surrounds you with mesmerizing herbal scents.